 Who can go?

-Students must have a minimum cumulative average of 75% and be entering their third year or above to attend this school.
-Exchange students must take courses from within their assigned department/Faculty.
+- Students must have a minimum cumulative average of 75% and be entering their third year or above

-Students electing to study at the Amsterdam University College can definitely return to UBC in time for Term 2 as many courses are offered within the first blocks of the semester.
+- Students selecting to study at the Amsterdam University College can return to UBC in time for Term 2 as many courses are offered within the first blocks of the semester

 Course equivalency formula